 WOMAN IN THE LIBRARY On another day at the library, I step into the lift with my just-collected books and make a comment to a fellow lift taker – something to do with what a good library we have.
 She agrees and adds that, since her husband died earlier in the year, the library has been somewhat of a ‘saviour’ to her, giving her plenty of opportunity to keep her mind away from the grief she is still experiencing.
 We have a brief further conversation about grief and the healing power of reading before exiting the lift and going our separate ways.
 But in the nearby shopping centre, we keep coming across each other and, for ten or fifteen minutes, on an off, we share a smile and a word or two.
 I think it does us both good.

 THE SKATEBOARDERS They looked so happy.
 Three girls, aged about 13, skateboards held jauntily under their arms, brightly coloured helmets fastened securely, heading for the local skateboard park.
-Laughing and excited chatter could be heard as they made their way.
+Laughter and excited chatter could be heard as they made their way.
 Arriving at the edge of the skate ramps, the girls stopped and stared at the array of male skateboarders of all ages and abilities.
 Not a girl in sight.
 Some of the more ’senior’ male skateboarders were showing off with risky manoeuvres.
 The girls’ enthusiasm waned.
 They looked at each other, saying little; facial expressions said it all.
 Forming a huddle and exchanging a few whispered words, they walked away, skateboards now held limply at their sides.
 All cheerful chatter and skipping steps gone.
 ‘Bloody boys’, I thought.